My Note before you read this review:

-Note that INDmoney doesn’t use any proprietary, custom-built chat platform for their advisory conversation.
-When you signup for their premium plans, The Gold, Platinum and Platinum +, you are speaking with your advisor/expert finance manager via Freshchat.
+Note that INDmoney doesn’t use any proprietary, custom-built chat platform for their advisory conversations.
+When you signup for their premium plans, Gold, Platinum and Platinum +, you are speaking with your advisor/expert finance manager via Freshchat.

-Freshchat is a third-party live chat software by FreshWork Inc. They are a great company and I know a few people over at FreshWorks.
+Freshchat is a third-party live chat software developed by Freshworks Inc. They are a great company and I know a few people over at FreshWorks.
 I recommend the CRM to my business blog readers as well.

 Whenever you chat with your advisor/expert on INDmoney, take this into account.
 You can’t share anything personal, period.
 There is no guarantee of privacy when multiple layers are involved in a conversation.

 I’m not pointing to anything, not blaming anyone, not calling out any company.
 I’m simply painting a hypothetical narrative.
 It’s an opinion, not a claim – you know.

 They should have developed custom chat software long ago. it doesn’t take that much capital, I know from personal experience.
 We had one of our clients build one forking a very popular open-source live chat software.